-With the number of recruitment agencies increasing by 56% in the last 5 years, with a record number of agencies entering the market in 2016.
+The number of recruitment agencies increased by 56% in the last 5 years, with a record number of new agencies entering the market.
 So why would I, therefore, write a post on why you shouldn’t be working with a recruitment agency?

 Without further ado, here are the seven reasons as to why you shouldn’t work with a recruitment agency:

 An agency will typically charge 15-20% of first-year salary for your new employee.
 Is this really a sum which you are wanting to waste?

 It might take a recruitment consultant only a couple of day’s work in total to find you a candidate.
 Taking a salary of £30,000 and at a rate of 15% commission (i.e £4,500) meaning that you have paid someone in excess of £2,000 a day.
 Is that good value?
 It should be pointed out that this might only happen once every other week for a recruitment consultant, but from the end user perspective, it is expensive!

 Most people who work in recruitment will have a LinkedIn account.
 Recruitment agencies will spend their days going through LinkedIn profiles, finding and contacting candidates.
 Is this something that you can do yourself?

 For further advice on using LinkedIn for hiring, read our article LinkedIn For Recruitment.